-Currently all of our digital collections are house on the Internet Archive.
+Currently all of our digital collections are housed on our Publications Exhibit page.
 We are currently in the process of digitizing Wesleyan College publications.
 Keep checking the links for updates.
 The Alumnae Magazines, Student Newspapers, Literary Magazines, and Yearbooks have been scanned by Archvies Assistants Katelyn Gatliff, Madeline Gisclair, Kennedy Jones, Christina Micola von Furstenrecht, and Olivia Moore.

 The Wesleyan Alumnae Magazine date back to 1925.
 It began as a quarterly magazine to allow alumnae to keep up with happenings at Wesleyan and as a way to stay connected their classmates.
 It is now published twice a year.
 You can find the issues dating back to 2007 digitized and online here: Wesleyan Magazine

 The Wesleyan College Newspapers date back to 1923 and features stories written by students.
 Over the years it has been called The Watchtower, Times & Chimes, Times & Challenges, The Pioneer, and The Wesleyan Word.